alizare-1986/shoping_bamadar/README.md

 ### `run with netlify`

-This project was netlify with :[create netlify](bamadar-az.netlify.app).
+This project was netlify with :[create netlify](bamadar-az.netlify.app)